Doctor Doom

 Doctor Doom is a supervillain appearing in American comic books published by Marvel Comics.
-Created by Stan Lee and Jack Kirby, the character first appeared in The Fantastic Four #5 (1962), and has since endured as the archenemy of the superhero team the Fantastic Four.
+Created by artist Jack Kirby and writer-editor Stan Lee, the character first appeared in The Fantastic Four #5 (cover dated July 1962), with his full origin story following two years later in Fantastic Four Annual #2 (1964).
+Shortly after his creation, Doom became one of Marvel's most widely used villains, appearing across titles including The Avengers, The Amazing Spider-Man, and Iron Man within his first decade.
+He is considered the archenemy of the Fantastic Four.